ryanirl/torchvf/README.md

 If you have cloned the library, downloaded the weights, and downloaded the BPCIS dataset you *should* be able to do
 `python3 scripts/eval.py --config_dir ./weights/bact_fluor/h1/eval_config.py`.
-This will run evaluation on the bacterial fluorescence subset using the config file from the downloaded weights.
+This will run evaluation on the bacterial fluorescence subset using the evaluation config file provided with the downloaded weights.

-## Usage

-Work in progress.

 ## Citation